Executive Training on Extractive Industries and Sustainable Development

 CCSI adheres to the following cancellation and refund policies for all executive trainings:

 The course draws on faculty from Columbia University as well as other experts from around the world, teaching on specific topics related to their expertise.
-Past faculty has included:
+Faculty includes:

 - Jeffrey D. Sachs, Director, Center for Sustainable Development, Columbia University, and Special Advisor to the United Nations Secretary-General

-- Saleem Ali, Professorial Research Fellow, Sustainable Minerals Institute, and Blue and Gold Distinguished Professor of Geography, University of Delaware
+- Saleem Ali, Blue and Gold Distinguished Professor of Geography, University of Delaware, and Honorary Professor, Sustainable Minerals Institute, University of Queensland

 - Tom Mitro, Co-Founder, Graduate Certificate in Global Energy, Development and Sustainability, University of Houston